v-eraw/remindu/README.md

 Option to add a reminder for when to start a task, and a deadline for when to finish or make a certain amount of progress on the task/break it up into smaller chunks.

+Can add reminders for daily habit (this WILL get annoying)

+Sync'd with your iCalendar or Google Calendar- you choose!

 Has a dashboard filled with positive reinforcement and of your past accomplishments.